 Official photographs taken after the ceremony will be released tomorrow.
 Celebrity photographer Jason Bell is taking them.
 More from the Guardian:

 Best known for his portraits of rock, Hollywood and sporting “royalty”, Bell’s previous subjects have included footballer David Beckham, singers Robbie Williams and Paul McCartney, and actors Nicole Kidman and Scarlett Johansson.

 It is thought the Duke and Duchess of Cambridge wanted a young and modern photographer for the historic pictures of their three-month old son.

 The photographs will be taken after the ceremony, and are expected to feature four generations of the royal family with the Queen posing alongside the three heirs and future monarchs, Charles, William and George.

-Mr. Bell was born in London and still lives there, as well as New York City.
-You might enjoy looking at an archive of his portraiture, you can see it here.
+Mr. Bell was born in London and still lives there, as well as in New York City.
+You might enjoy looking at an archive of his portraiture; you can see it here.

 The Duchess of Cambridge has booked a hairdresser for her Australian tour with Prince William next year.Sydney-based Joh Bailey, who tended to Princess Diana’s hair when she was in the country in 1996, has been enlisted to style Katherine’s while she is Down Under.

 - Sky News Coverage may be seen here (including videos)